Offerings Forecourt

 About the Offerings Forecourt

-The Forecourt, or Offerings Forecourt as it was called among other things, is the place where the general population gathered to attain favors from Horus, as well as where the festivals of the temple were held.
-There are thirty-two columns in the Forecourt’s colonnades, twelve on each west and east sides and the remaining eight on the south side next to the pylon gateway.
+The Forecourt, or Offerings Forecourt, as it was called, is where the general population gathered to attain favors from Horus and where the temple festivals were held.
+There are thirty-two columns in the Forecourt’s colonnades, twelve on each west and east sides, and eight on the south side next to the pylon gateway.
 Carved on these columns are reliefs of Ptolemaic pharaohs making offerings to local gods.
 The cartouches inscribed in the court are empty, where future pharaohs would have their names carved inside them.
-On the walls of the forecourt are carved reliefs of the Pharaoh making offerings to the gods, as well as slaying enemies.
+On the forecourt walls are carved reliefs of the Pharaoh making offerings to the gods and slaying enemies.
 Also recorded are significant events and festivals.

 Djeba hieroglyphs